• Skip to primary navigation

 Jump to Recipe

-These Coconut Flour Cookies are gluten-free, soft and chewy with a slightly crisp edge.
-With chocolate in every bite, and specks of vanilla throughout, everyone will love them!five stacked coconut flour chocolate chip cookies
+These Coconut Flour Chocolate Chip Cookies are gluten-free, soft and chewy with a slightly crisp edge.
+With chocolate in every bite, and specks of vanilla throughout, everyone loves them!

 Made from dried coconut meat, coconut flour thickens batters without drying out the final product, creating soft, chewy and delicate textures.
 And that’s exactly what these cookies are — soft, chewy and delicate.
 Not to mention super delicious!

-How to Make Coconut Flour Cookies
+How to Make Coconut Flour Chocolate Chip Cookies

 The batter takes one bowl and about five minutes, and baking takes about twelve.

-- Blend the eggs into butter mixture.
+- Blend the eggs into the butter mixture.

 - Fold in the coconut flour, baking soda and chocolate chips.

-- Shape the cookies into balls without flattening them and bake in a 350°F oven until the edges are slightly golden.
+- Shape the cookies into balls without flattening them, and bake in a 350°F oven until the edges are slightly golden.

 (More detailed instructions are below.)